microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 we now know we can't directly store DDS objects in other DDSes, we need to store a handle to `myText` then use that handle to retrieve the `myText` SharedString.

-In practice this looks like:
+In practice this looks like the following.
+Note that you don't have to construct the handle.
+The `create` method of the DDS does that for you and assigns it to the `handle` property of the DDS.

 ```typescript
 const myMap = SharedMap.create(this.runtime);